 The value of $\lambda(t)$ depends on whether the flow u(t) is a public or a rival (private) good.
 With public goods, each agent alive at t gets the entire flow u(t); there is no need to share, so $\lambda(t) \equiv 1$.
 Growth has no effect on the selfish component of welfare.
 However, a growing population (g > 0) increases the weight that an agent today puts on future flows due to the altruistic component of welfare.
 There will be more people in the future to enjoy those flows, and the presence of those additional people does not reduce the share received by the person alive today.
 Thus, with a public good, higher growth makes future flows more valuable to an agent currently alive.
-In the model where u(t) is a private good, the assumption that each agent obtains the same share means that $\lambda(t) \equiv \frac{1}{N(t)}$.
-Here, the altruistic value that a person today attaches to a future flow is $\lambda(t) N(t)u(t) = u(t)$, i.e. it does not depend on growth.
-However, the flow that a person alive today receives in the future is $\frac{u(t)}{N(t)}$, which decreases with growth: growth decreases the weight put on future flows in the selfish component of welfare.
-In summary, if u(t) is a public good, higher growth increases the value that an agent today attaches to a future flow.
-Growth has the opposite effect if u(t) is a private good.
+In the model where u(t) is a private good, the assumption that each agent obtains the same share means that $\lambda(t) \equiv 1/N(t)$.
+Here, the altruistic value that a person today attaches to a future flow is $\lambda(t)N(t)u(t) = u(t)$, i.e. it does not depend on growth.
+However, the flow that a person alive today receives in the future is u(t)/N(t), which decreases with growth: growth increases the weight put on future flows in the selfish component of welfare.
+In summary, if u(t) is a private good.